-Addictions Recovery Center is now offering a Domestic Abuse Alternative Program (DAAP).
+Addictions Recovery Center is now offering a Domestic Abuse Awareness Program (DAAP).
 ARC DAAP intervention groups provide an accountable and supportive setting for men to understand the role of male socialization, identify ways they have been controlling or abusive to others, explore their beliefs about abuse and practice healthy alternatives.

 Our professionally trained staff confronts abusive patterns, while supporting them in making non-abusive choices and implementing more pro-social beliefs.
 ARC DAAP uses the Allies in Change © curriculum that is made up of evidence-based practices that include motivational interviewing, cognitive behavioral therapy, role plays and the supportive research of John Gottman, Ph.D.

 For more information please call 541-779-1282.